Simulator Functions

 Persistent Simulators

-Although comparatively uncommon, simulator functions can also be instantiated and written
+Simulator functions can also be written

 in a persistent fashion.
 See the here for a general API overview